15 Ways to Celebrate the Season Just South of Indy

 The Holiday Stroll

 Head to Kelsay Farms to stroll through the farm for a magical holiday experience.
-See larger-than-life decorations, relax amongst twinkling lights and sip cocoa by a cozy campfire from Dec.
-1 through 23.
-There will also be a live Nativity and other fun features.
+See larger-than-life decorations, relax amongst twinkling lights and sip cocoa by a cozy campfire from Nov.
+29 through Dec.
+23. There will also be a live Nativity and other fun features.
 Tickets are required and we recommend purchasing them in advance.

 Holiday Lighting & Winter Market

 On Dec.
-2, downtown Franklin will transform into a Hallmark-worthy wonderland with an indoor and outdoor craft market, a lighted parade, live music, food, warm drinks and the official lighting of the courthouse to conclude the night.
+7, downtown Franklin will transform into a Hallmark-worthy wonderland with an indoor and outdoor craft market, a lighted parade, live music, food, warm drinks, the official lighting of the courthouse and fireworks to conclude the night.

 The Lighted Trail